galvesband/TraUser/Tests/docker/traUser-demo/README.md

 This is not a perfect solution, but is useful because it allows me to set a demo of the bundle pretty fast.
-The cons of this approach is that the project source tree is served as a volume to docker, which might not be ideal.
+The cons of this approach is that the project source tree is served as a volume to the docker container, which is far from ideal.

-So, how does it work?

 ## How to ##